ddecarle/eeb462-2024/Lab4_BayesianInference.md

 MrBayes is also very popular, meaning that **there are plenty of excellent tutorials and other resources available** online.
 I encourage you to explore these if you hit any snags.

-##### On an unrelated note...

-Since we're nearing the end of the lab material that will be relevant to your term projects, you may be interested to know the following bits of information:

-- MrBayes is available on SciNet!
-If your analyses are taking a long time to run, you can use the SciNet computing cluster to save yourself some time and CPU power.
-We'll talk more about how to do this in the next lab.

 ### Lab Assignment Four

 Questions: *(28 points total)*